Squagward/slate-1/source/includes/_objects.md

 # LookingAt

+**Note that some of this information may still be relevant, however the LookingAt object has been removed in favor of `Player.lookingAt()`**

 The LookingAt object contains many methods used for retrieving information about what the player is looking at.

 ## Types